rnatar609/ASTT-RoboCup-At-Work/README.md

 # Usage
+A .jar file of the server can be found [here](https://github.com/b-it-bots/RoboCupAtWorkRefereeBox/wiki/RoboCupAtWorkRefereeBox0_1.jar)

 The Referee Box (server) can be found in the folder RefereePkg.
 The C++, Python, Java client can be found in the folder RobotPkg.